-This project has taken me wayyy too long to finish!
+This stair reno project has taken me way too long to finish!
 The project itself was very easy to install, but finding the time this week to do it has been challenging!

-I had existing wallpaper here, so before I could hang the new wallpaper, I had to tare down what was there.
-Taring the wallpaper down was kind of grueling, but worth every second.
+I had existing wallpaper here, so before I could hang the new wallpaper, I had to tear down what was there.
+Tearing the wallpaper down was kind of gruelling, but worth every second.
 If I skimped on this step, my pre-pasted wallpaper may not have adhered as well as it should.
-I sprayed the wall and let it soak in, then used my wallpaper scraper and scraoed it off.
+I sprayed the wall and let it soak in, then used my wallpaper scraper and scraped it off.

 Measure your wall before ordering your paper!
 It would be terrible to start a project and have to break for a week or two until more wallpaper comes in the mail… all because you measured wrong.
 Don’t worry.. been there, done that!
 Thankfully I’m just doing an accent wall, so I only needed two rolls.
 This stuff is pricey!
 It came to around $90 for both.. but I guess wallpaper is pricey anyway.. and this one is good quality!